uk-gov-mirror/DFE-Digital.bat-design-history/app/posts/publish-teacher-training-courses/2019-02-27-ucas-apply-preferences.md

 ## Type of GT12 required

-{{ govukInsetText({
+{% insetText %}
-  html: "You must make a selection, because it determines which type of Confirmation letter we send to applicants who hold a confirmed place at your training provider.
+You must make a selection, because it determines which type of Confirmation letter we send to applicants who hold a confirmed place at your training provider.
 The selection will be applied to all your training programmes.
-The following table explains the different GT12 Confirmation letters [table excluded]" | markdown
+The following table explains the different GT12 Confirmation letters [table excluded].
-}) }}
+{% endinsetText %}

 {{ appBarChart({
   headers: ["Value", "Providers"],